CS50Dartmouth21W/nuggets-chicken/IMPLEMENTATION.md

 1. Return the player

 ### handle_message

+This function processes messages passed between server and client.

 1. Server is updated by calling message_send (sends message to the server)

 Handle Message – part of the message_loop